Thomas Walsh (archbishop of Newark): Bishop and Archbishop of Newark

-Following the death of Bishop O'Connor in May 1927, Walsh was named Bishop of the Diocese of Newark on March 2, 1928.
+Following the death of Bishop O'Connor in May 1927, Walsh was named bishop of Newark on March 2, 1928.
 He was installed at the, as yet unfinished, Cathedral of the Sacred Heart on May 1, 1928.

 The following year, Walsh established the Newark Mount Carmel Guild to help those on public assistance.
 In 1930, the guild set up a soup kitchen in the basement of St. Patrick's Pro-Cathedral.
 In 1930, Walsh acquired the "Tower Hill", the estate of Louis C. Gillespie, founder of L.C.
 Gillespie & Sons.
 He invited the Religious Teachers Filippini to expand their work to the Diocese of Newark.
 The sisters re-located their motherhouse to Morristown, New Jersey, and named it Villa Walsh, where they opened another girls school, Villa Walsh Academy, while continuing to operate Villa Victoria Academy in Ewing Township.

-In 1931, Walsh saw the opening of a new chancery building on Mulberry St. Prior to that, the administration of the diocese was conducted out of offices at St. John's School.
+In 1931, Walsh saw the opening of a new chancery building in Newark.
+Prior to that, the administration of the diocese was conducted out of offices at St. John's School.
 In 1933, Walsh established Saint Gertrude Cemetery in Colonia, New Jersey.
-In 1935, Walsh attended a Eucharistic congress held in Cleveland.
+In 1935, Walsh attended a Eucharistic congress in Cleveland, Ohio.In 1933, the Religious Teachers Filippini established Villa Victoria Academy for girls.

-Walsh raised $2 million in 25 days to build Immaculate Conception Seminary in 1936, and encouraged Seton Hall Preparatory School and Seton Hall College to receive state accreditation.
+Walsh raised $2 million in 25 days to build Immaculate Conception Seminary in 1936, and encouraged Seton Hall Preparatory School and Seton Hall College to seek state accreditation.
+In 1939, Archbishop Walsh authorized the Sisters of Saint Dominic of Caldwell, led by Mother M. Joseph Dunn, to form Caldwell College in Caldwell, NJ as a Catholic liberal arts college for women.

 Upon the elevation of the Diocese of Newark to the rank of archdiocese by Pope Pius XI, Walsh was appointed its first archbishop on December 10, 1937.
 He received the pallium on April 27, 1938.
 He convened a synod in 1941.
 In September 1947, Walsh gave the opening convocation at the New Jersey Constitutional Convention.
 On May 3, 1950, the Government of Italy awarded Walsh the Star of Italian Solidarity for his work with Italian immigrants in the archdiocese.

 Death and legacy

-Thomas Walsh died on June 6, 1952 and was buried in the Cathedral crypt.
+Thomas Walsh died on June 6, 1952, and was buried in the St. Patrick Cathedral crypt.
 Eighty-five prelates and 700 priests attended his funeral ceremony, with over 5,000 people outside the cathedral.

+In 1957, the Diocese of Buffalo opened Archbishop Walsh High School in Olean, New York, in honor of Thomas Walsh..